Enter

 search

 Google indexing unnecessary URLs can really bring down your site’s overall SEO score.
 It’s also bad for business since it can look unprofessional depending on the contents of the page.
+As a result, you need to find a way to stop Google from indexing unnecessary WordPress URLs.

 All search engines organize search results by “indexing” them.
 This is good in most cases; it gives your WordPress site exposure.
 But in others, they may index URLs you want to hide from search results.
 One of the most common reasons this happens is out-of-the-box WordPress installations that haven’t been customized for SEO.